 OK so we’ve covered the questions of what is recyclable and what is recycled content, now what happens when you recycle?

 Great question!
 We have this informational video to help explain, but the 411 is that you put your product (empty and dry) into the recycling.
 It will get sorted into a big pile or bale, with other materials just like it at a recycling facility, known as a materials recovery facility or MRF.
 The MRF then sells bales of materials to manufacturers who utilize that material to create new products and packaging.
 It’s simple … we truly form a circle.

 A brand manufactures a product, you use it, you recycle it, a MRF sends it to manufacturers for remaking it into a new product, and then you buy a product made from recycled material.
 This is what’s called the lifecycle of circular packaging.
 We all play a part!

-Aluminum cans are infinitely recyclable, a plastic bottle can be recycled 10 times and then can be made into clothing, carpet, and other products, and cardboard boxes can be recycled and back on your doorstep again as a new box in as few as 60 days.
+Aluminum cans are infinitely recyclable, the material in a plastic bottle can be recycled approximately 10 times but can also be made into clothing, carpet, and other products, and cardboard boxes can be recycled and back on your doorstep again as a new box in as few as 60 days.

 The world of recycling and circular packaging is part of what we consider a circular economy – one that seeks to eliminate waste by reusing and remaking a product over and over again.
 Only through your recycling can we protect the planet by reducing waste and using fewer natural resources.